holstrater/holstrater.github.io/_posts/2020-05-02-fristileaks.md

 * Don't use base64 encoding, ROT13 ciphers or reverse ciphers for your passwords as an alternative to strong hashing and encryption algorithms, salting, etc.
 * Ideally, don't even store/mention usernames in places where doing so serves no function (and consider using something like an alias instead) - this makes bruteforcing a lot less viable as well, even when that didn't work in this particular situation
 * Don't openly store important code (such as code that clearly shows how password strings are stored)
-* Think twice about why, how and for who you create SUID executables, given how often these are exploited to gain full access of a target machine
+* Think twice about why, how and for who SUID executables should be created, given how often these are exploited to gain full access of a target machine